inducer/loopy/doc/ref_kernel.rst

 * Restricts loops to be innermost
 * Duplicates reduction storage for any reductions nested around ILP usage
-* Causes a loop (unrolled or not) to be opened/generated for each involved instruction
+* Causes a loop (unrolled or not) to be opened/generated for each involved statement

 .. }}}

-.. _instructions:
+.. _statements:

-Instructions
+Statements
 ------------

 .. {{{

-.. autoclass:: InstructionBase
+.. autoclass:: StatementBase

 .. _assignments: